 A CEM platform can help organizations in any industry rapidly detect and respond to critical events.
 However, these platforms are not one-size-fits-all.
 The platform your organization uses should be able to pinpoint relevant threats to your industry and enable your crisis management team to alert the right people so they can take appropriate action.

-A critical event can be defined as an incident that poses a threat to people and/or assets.
+A critical event can be defined as an incident that poses a threat to people, places and property.
 Potential incidents can include hurricanes, cyberattacks, active shooters, pandemics, power outages and more.
 Depending on your industry, your team will likely have to prepare for multiple crisis scenarios.

 A critical event management platform enables your team to more effectively deal with emergencies through risk intelligence, critical communications and incident management.
 Modern platforms use the latest technology to monitor emerging threats, understand how they might impact personnel and assets, keep abreast of any changes as the event unfolds, communicate with thousands of globally dispersed stakeholders, form a response plan, take action and analyze the response to improve going forward.